ZSS57/kidshub/README.md

 - [x] **Each post should have an upvote button on the post's page.
 Each click increases its upvotes count by one and users can upvote any number of times**
 - [x] **A previously created post can be edited or deleted from its post page**

-The following **optional** features are implemented:

 - [x] Users can only edit and deleted posts or delete comments by entering the secret key, which is set by the user during post creation
-- [ ] Upon launching the web app, the user is assigned a random user ID.
-It will be associated with all posts and comments that they make and displayed on them.
-- [ ] Users can repost a previous post by referencing its post ID.
-On the post page of the new post, the referenced post is displayed and linked, creating a thread
-- [ ] Users can customize the interface of the web app
-- [ ] Users can share and view web videos
 - [x] Users can set flags while creating a post.
 Then users can filter posts by flags on the home feed.
 - [x] Users can upload images directly from their local machine as an image file
 - [x] Display a loading animation whenever data is being fetched